authgear/authgear-server/docs/specs/webhook.md

 ### user.created

-When a new user is being created.
+Occurs after a new user is created.
+User can be created by user signup, user signup as anonymous user, admin api or admin portal create an user.

 ```json5
 {